tdmoore004/code-refactor-accessibility/README.md

 ## Description of Project

-Refactored the code of a marketing agencies, Horiseon, website to ensure that it met accessibility standards and was optimized for search engines.
-Started by going through the code to make sure semantic HTML elements were present and that the CSS followed the same structure.
-Continued by adding appropriate alt attributes to images and an a descriptive title to better meet accessibility standards and optimize for search engines.
-Finally, adjusted the colors within the CSS to ensure the best contrast for accessibility.
+For this project we were tasked with taking the existing code of a marketing agencies, Horiseon, website and then refactoring it to ensure that it meets accessibility standards and is optimized for search engines.
+To start off this project I went through the code to make sure semantic HTML elements were present, that the HTML was structured in a logical way and that the CSS followed the same structure as the HTML.
+I continued by adding a descriptive title to the whole website and added appropriate alt attributes to images to better meet accessibility standards and optimize the website for search engines.
+Finally, I adjusted the colors, font size, line spacing and letter spacing within the CSS to ensure all of the content was optimized for visibility and readability.

 ## Screenshot of Webpage